 Would your aim be to paint in those cities?

-Yeah that’s the idea.
-Im not a home bird by any stretch of the imagination, I consider myself quite a free spirit but I’ve sacrificed those ambitions to travel the world and experience different peoples and cultures, to focus on doing something that I want to do.
-It’s through that, that I want to travel; I want to see places because I’m going there to paint and not just be a tourist going to check it out, so that’s definitely the way I want it to be.
+Yes that’s the idea.
+I’m not a home bird by any stretch of the imagination, I consider myself quite a free spirit but I’ve sacrificed those ambitions to travel the world and experience different peoples and cultures, to focus on doing something that I want to do.
+It’s through that, that I want to travel; I want to see places because I’m going there to paint and not just be a tourist to check it out, so that’s definitely the way I want it to be.

 In 5-10 years time, do you think Belfast will be up there with the likes of London and Bristol, as a city renowned for it’s street art?

 I think so yeah, that’s been the aim for the past few years from chatting with Adam Turkington about what’s trying to be done with the city centre.
-Belfast is in this great position for street art because the old murals are so well known throughout the world and the opportunity is there to take control of that identity and take it into the 21st century.
-With people like Adam who are working at that, I think it is going to happen and I think it is happening already.
+Belfast is in a great position for street art because the old murals are so well known throughout the world and the opportunity is there to take control of that identity and take it into the 21st century.
+With people like Adam, who are working at that, I think it is going to happen and I think it is happening already.
 I would say Belfast is one of the big European attractions for street art at the moment and it’s going to get better for sure.

 Do you think the recent demolition around North Street and Kent Street is going to set that back a bit?

 It could set it back in the short term for sure, because there’s a lot of wall space there and lots to paint, but its natural for big cities to change and whenever you lose an area, usually another area will pop up.
 There are other spaces; they may not be as convenient and in such close proximity to the city centre, but there are still loads of places in the city that you could have a really great collection mural, so its whether we can make that happen as seamlessly as North/Kent Street.